Several departures at venture firm Kleiner Perkins

 Daydream update starts arriving on Galaxy S8 and S8+ phones

 Noted venture firm Kleiner Perkins is getting a little leaner.
 General partner Mike Abbott announced Monday that he’s leaving the team for an undetermined startup role.
-Separately, its early stage “Edge” team is folding.
+Separately, its early-stage “Edge” team is folding.

 The instances are unrelated, I am told.
 Abbott, who joined KPCB in 2011 from Twitter, wrote in a post, “my desire to discover and invest in the next new thing became eclipsed by my desire to get my hands dirty again and build the next new thing.”
 He did not make it clear what he will be doing next, but did refer to his time at KPCB as “one of the greatest jobs on earth.”

-Meanwhile, news broke that Kleiner is winding down its Edge-branded early stage investment efforts.
+Meanwhile, news broke that Kleiner is winding down its Edge-branded early-stage investment efforts.
 But a spokesperson wanted to emphasize that this was not a separate fund and that the team will still be making early investments.
-“There’s no plan to scale back seed stage investing at the firm,” she said.
+“There’s no plan to scale back seed-stage investing at the firm,” she said.
 “KP remains committed to a seed strategy.”

 With the winding down of the Edge program, Anjney Midha, Roneil Rumburg and Ruby Lee are all leaving.
 Edge was announced two years ago, but the investments were made from the main Kleiner Perkins funds.